Revealing the diversity of Type IIn supernova progenitors through their environments

 \subsection{``Bright'' SNe~IIn}

 As shown in Figure~\ref{fig:env_mpeak}, the SNe~IIn in our sample exhibit clear separations in peak magnitude.
 Five objects with $M_{\rm peak}<-19.5$~mag are notably more luminous than the rest.
-We designate them as the ``Bright'' SNe~IIn, and some have even been designated as superluminous SNe~IIn in literature.
+These are designated as the ``Bright'' SNe~IIn, and some have been identified as superluminous SNe~IIn in literature.
 Such high luminosities are commonly explained by extreme CSM interaction in iron core-collapse SNe or pair-instability SNe \citep{2007Woosley,2007Smith}, in which a substantial fraction of ejecta kinetic energy is dissipated and efficiently converted to optical radiation \citep{2010vanMarle,2020Suzuki}.
 To power these bright transients, the CSM mass is estimated to be least 5--10~$M_{\odot}$, and in some cases as high as 20--40~$M_{\odot}$ \citep{2008Smith,2020Nicholl}, that, in turn, implies very massive progenitors.

 An alternative model for such luminous event invokes thermonuclear explosions of white dwarfs in binary systems following a common-envelope phase shortly before the Type~Ia~SNe \citep{2021Ablimit}, normally named as Type~Ia-CSM \citep{2003Hamuy,2013Silverman}. \citet{2015Leloudas} demonstrated that strong CSM interaction can mask an underlying SN~Ia spectrum, and such Ia-CSM events typically exhibit a bright absolute magnitude range $-19.5>M>-21.6$, overlapping the luminosities of our `Bright'' SNe~IIn.
 In this scenario, the progenitor is a low-mass star.
 The well-studied ``Bright'' Type~IIn SN~2006gy exemplifies the ongoing debate over the progenitor identity \citep{2020Jerkstrand}.